SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

-All the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and are implemented as structures in the standard library.
+All the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and all are implemented as structures in the standard library.

 Custom structures
-that you build on top of existing standard library value types are also value types.
+that you build using existing value types from the standard library are also value types.
 (However, a structure with a property of some class type might not be a value type,